-Sexual Conduct between Correctional or Juvenile Services Employee and Inmate or Confined Child l. correctional officer, as defined in § 8-201 of the Correctional Services Article; or
+Sexual Conduct between Correctional or Juvenile Services Employee and Inmate or Confined Child

-$(a)(1)\ \mbox{In this section the following words have the meanings indicated.}$

-(2)(i) "Correctional employee" means a:

-2 managing official or deputy managing official of a correctional facility.

-(ii) "Correctional employee" includes a sheriff, warden, or other official who is appointed or employed to supervise a correctional facility.

-(3) "Court-ordered services provider" means a person who provides services to an individual who has been ordered by the court, the Division of Parole and Probation, or the Department of Juvenile Services to obtain those services.

-(4)(i) "inmate" has the meaning stated in § 1-101 of this Article.

-(ii) "inmate" includes an individual confined in a community adult rehabilitation center.

-(5) "Law enforcement officer" has the meaning stated in § 3-101 of the Public Safety Article.

-(b)(1) This subsection applies to:

-(i) a correctional employee;

-(ii) any other employee of the Department of Public Safety and Correctional Services or a correctional facility;

-(iii) an employee of the contractor provided goods or services to the Department of Public Safety and Correctional Services or a correctional facility; and
+- (a)(1) In this section the following words have the meanings indicated. - (2)(i) "Correctional employee" means a: - 1. correctional officer, as defined in § 8-201 of the Correctional Services Article; or - 2 managing official or deputy managing official of a correctional facility. - (ii) "Correctional employee" includes a sheriff, warden, or other official who is appointed or employed to supervise a correctional facility. - (3) "Court-ordered services provider" means a person who provides services to an individual who has been ordered by the court, the Division of Parole and Probation, or the Department of Juvenile Services to obtain those services. - (4)(i) "inmate" has the meaning stated in § 1-101 of this Article. - (ii) "inmate" includes an individual confined in a community adult rehabilitation center. - (5) "Law enforcement officer" has the meaning stated in § 3-101 of the Public Safety Article. - (b)(1) This subsection applies to: - (i) a correctional employee; - (ii) any other employee of the Department of Public Safety and Correctional Services or a correctional facility; - (iii) an employee of the contractor provided goods or services to the Department of Public Safety and Correctional Services or a correctional facility; and

-(iv) any other individual working in a correctional facility, whether on a paid or volunteer basis.

-(2) A person described in paragraph (1) of this subsection may not engage in sexual contact, vaginal intercourse or a sexual act with an inmate.

-(c) a person may not engage in sexual contact, vaginal intercourse or a sexual act with an individual confined in a child care institution licensed by the department, a detention center for juveniles, or a facility for juveniles listed in Article 83C, § 2-117(a) (2) of the code.

-(d) A court-ordered services provider may not engage in sexual contact, vaginal intercourse, or a sexual act with an individual ordered to obtain services while the order is in effect.

-(e) A law enforcement officer may not engage in sexual contact, vaginal intercourse, or a sexual act with a person in the custody of the law enforcement officer.

-(f) A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 3 years or a fine not exceeding \$3,000 or both.
+- (iv) any other individual working in a correctional facility, whether on a paid or volunteer basis. - (2) A person described in paragraph (1) of this subsection may not engage in sexual contact, vaginal intercourse or a sexual act with an inmate. - (c) a person may not engage in sexual contact, vaginal intercourse or a sexual act with an individual confined in a child care institution licensed by the department, a detention center for juveniles, or a facility for juveniles listed in Article 83C, § 2-117(a) (2) of the code. - (d) A court-ordered services provider may not engage in sexual contact, vaginal intercourse, or a sexual act with an individual ordered to obtain services while the order is in effect. - (e) (1) (a) Except as provided in paragraph (2) of this subsection, a law enforcement officer may not engage in sexual contact, vaginal intercourse, or a sexual act with a person: - (i) Who is a victim, witness, or suspect in an open investigation that the law enforcement officer is conducting, supervising, or assisting with if the law enforcement officer knew or should have known that the person is a victim, witness, or suspect in the investigation. - (ii) requesting assistance from or responding to the law enforcement officer in the course of the law enforcement officer's official duties; or - (iii) in the custody of the law enforcement officer. - (2) Paragraph (1) (i) and (ii) of this subsection does not apply if the law enforcement officer: - (i) had a prior existing legal sexual relationship with the person; and - (ii) did not act under the color or pretense of office or official right when seeking consent to the vaginal intercourse, sexual act, or sexual contact. - (f) A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 3 years or a fine not exceeding \$3,000 or both.